-Alternative pathway of glycolysis.
+Alternative pathway of glycolysis in cancer.
 An alternate glycolytic pathway occurs in highly proliferative cells such as is observed in cancer cells.
 Cancer cells express the PKM2 isoform of pyruvate kinase which is much less active than other isoforms and is also negatively regulated by binding to tyrosine phosphorylated proteins.
 The dashed arrow for the PKM2 reaction is to demonstrate that this reaction is inefficient compared to the transfer of phosphate from PEP directly to PGAM1.
 PGAM1: phosphoglycerate mutase.
 PEP: phosphoenolpyruvate.
 3-PG: 3-phosphoglycerate, 2-PG: 2-phosphoglycerate.
 2,3-BPG: 2,3-bisphosphoglycerate.
 His11 refers to the catalytic site histidine that is phosphorylated by phosphate donation from PEP.

 PGAM1 is unique with respect to glycolytic enzymes because its rate of transcription is regulated by the tumor suppressor p53.
 In addition, increased expression of PGAM1 has been shown to immortalize primary cells, although the mechanism of this immortalization remains unknown.
 When PKM2 activity is down-regulated, as a consequence of growth factor-mediated tyrosine phosphorylations, PGAM1 mutase activity is enhanced due to the consequent increase in His11 phosphorylation from PEP.
 Thus, a positive feedback loop is activated, whereby the production of PEP increases the enzymatic activity of PGAM1.
 Activation of this feedback loop between PEP and His11 modified PGAM1 may be the mechanism that promotes the redistribution of glycolytic carbons, upstream of PGAM1, into biosynthetic pathways that branch from glycolysis.
 In order for this alternative pathway to continue, the phosphate on His11 of PGAM1 must be removed so that it can serve as a continual acceptor of PEP phosphate.
 When PGAM1 converts 3-phosphoglycerate (3-PG) to 2-phosphoglycerate (2-PG) there is spontaneous hydrolysis of the phosphohistidine.
 In addition, it has been observed that 2,3-bisphosphoglycerate (2,3-BPG) can be formed from either 3-PG or 2-PG via phosphate transfer from His11 of PGAM1.